Important information to customize your diet and supplement program.

 The keys to the use of hair analysis are 1) it must be performed by a lab that does not wash the hair, and 2) it must be interpreted correctly.
 Few physicians or consultants use the right laboratory or interpret the test properly.
 Most just look at the toxic metals, which is the least important information on the test.
 Toxic metals are often sequestered deep within organs and will not be revealed on the first few hair mineral tests until they begin to be mobilized.

 Six of the eight commercial mineral analysis laboratories in the United States wash the hair at the laboratory.
 Hair is porous, and washing with solvents and detergents washes out electrolyte and trace minerals, which are the most important indicators on the test.
 Their toxic metal readings are fine, but their electrolyte and trace element readings will be skewed by washing.
 Their sodium and potassium readings are quite useless.

 Much of the negative publicity about hair analysis is due to this problem.
 Several studies were published in the Journal of the American Medical Association critical of hair analysis for this reason, please read Dr. Wilson’s information on this controversy at www.drlwilson.com/studies/hair_analysis_controversy.htm.
 Only Analytical Research Labs and Trace Elements, Inc. do not wash the hair and therefore provide accurate electrolyte readings.

 Hair mineral analysis is a screening test.
 No claims are made for diagnosis, treatment or cure of any disease or condition using tissue mineral analysis.

-The fee for a Hair tissue mineral analysis is $175.00, which includes a 1 hour consultation with dietary, supplement, detoxification and lifestyle recommendations.
+The fee for a Hair tissue mineral analysis is $250 and $175.00 for follow up, which includes a 1 hour consultation with dietary, supplement, detoxification and lifestyle recommendations.